-You can easily search through all the metadata and all indexed text in your app (content item name, title, tag line, etc.).
-From the search results, one can quickly navigate to a relevant article.
+You can provide a search capability through all metadata and indexed text in your app (content item name, title, tag line, etc.).
+From the search results, a user can quickly navigate to a relevant article.

-The layout of your search-results screen is fully customisable.
-You can change the layout by using familiar Twixl platform options.
+You can change the layout of the search results by using familiar Twixl platform options:

 - The overall layout is defined by a Grid Style of your choice.

 - The layout per Content Item is defined by one or more Item Styles of your choice.

 If you go to your app and select 'Edit app', you can select a grid and item style that will be used to display the search results.